intel/dptf/README.txt

 BayTrail-M kernel for Chromium 64 bit.
 Instructions on how to build for the generic Linux kernels (32 and 64 bit) will be coming shortly.

-* Intel DPTF must be started through the shell with this release.
-It is NOT running as a daemon.

 * Limited testing has only been performed on Intel BayTrail-M based development platforms and the 4th generation Intel® Core ™ processor based development platforms using the UEFI BIOS.

 * When running ESIF UF application, the user may encounter minor memory leaks.
-This issue is being addressed and will be fixed in the next revision.
+This issue is being addressed and will be fixed in the next revisions.

 * Compilation warnings will be noticed during the build process.
 These are being addressed and will be fixed in a future release.

 * Display brightness control is not currently functional.

+* The daemon is intermittently dying after a period of time.
+The root cause is unknown at this time.
+The issue is under investigation.

+* Running the esif_ufd without specifying the absolute path "/usr/bin/esif_ufd" will occasionally fail.
+This is due to directory path issues and will be addressed in the next release.

+* The Dptf.so currently resides in /usr/lib instead of /usr/lib64.
+This will
+be addressed in the next release.